HugoMatilla/android-dev-challenge-compose-timer/README.md

 ## :scroll: Description

-1 Minute Timer with dragging for selecting the number of seconds a a circular progressbar.
+1 Minute Timer with dragging for selecting the number of seconds, a circular progressbar, and dark mode option.

 ## :bulb: Motivation and Context

-I tried to learn a bit more about state and gestures in Jetpack Compose.
+I tried to learn a bit more about State and Gestures in Jetpack Compose.
 I also wanted to try to make something using the Canvas.

 ## :camera_flash: Screenshots